Research Facilities & Instrumentation

-Duke MEMS provides its faculty and students with state-of-the-art fabricating and testing technologies.
+Duke MEMS provides faculty and students with state-of-the-art fabricating and testing technologies.

 Through Duke's shared resource SMIF, our researchers have access to advanced cleanroom fabrication, characterization and imaging facilities.